toras123/EatGo/README.md

 # EatGo
 EatGo is a cross-platform restaurant search app made with expo framework and advanced react-native concepts
-# Notice: ot ready for deoplyment!
+# Notice: Not ready for deployment!
-EatGo is an app made as part of learning porcess to master react-native
+EatGo is an app made as part of learning porcess to master react-native concepts(Context, States, Security, UI...)